xizon/Uix-Shortcodes/README.md

 Beautified the form UI, enhance the user experience.

+Added function of escaping for HTML blocks from core forms.

+Added hyperlink support for client shortcode.

+Added multi-column selector for client shortcode.

+Removed colors selectors for features shortcode.

 Supports custom Uix Shortcodes core stylesheet and script based on "/wp-content/themes/{your-theme}/assets/css/" and "/wp-content/themes/{your-theme}/assets/js/" directories  for your theme.